imgag/ngs-bits/doc/GSvar/igv_integration.md

 * *variant list* - clicking the variant coordinate in the variant details view (or double-clicking a line in the variant list) opens the variant location.
 * *low-coverage report dialog* - double-clicking a gap line opens the gap location.
 * *CNV dialog* - double-clicking a CNV line opens the location.
+* *SV dialog* - double-clicking a SV line opens the location.
+Jumping to start/end breakpoint is possible as well through the context menu.
 * *gene selector dialog* - double-clicking a gene list opens the gene locus.

 ### Initializing an IGV session